ligato/docs/docs/tutorials/05_kv-scheduler.md

 Start by defining a simple NB [proto model][1] that you will use in your HelloWorld plugin.
 The model defines two messages:

  - `Interface`
+ - `Route`

- - `Route` that depends on an interface.
+ The `route` depends on the `interface`.
 The model demonstrates a simple dependency between two configuration items.

 !!!
 Note "Important"
     The VPP agent uses the Orchestrator component.
 It is responsible for collecting northbound data originating from multiple sources such as a KV data store or a gRPC client.
 To marshall/unmarshall proto messages defined in NB proto models, the Orchestrator requires `messages` contain `message names`.